Clay soil is quite common in the United States, and it can be quite a pain for gardeners to deal with too. For a couple of different reasons.

 Problem #1: Clay soil retains quite a bit of moisture.
 Any plant that is susceptible to root rot is going to have trouble in heavy clay soil.

-Problem #2: Clay particles are the smallest particles in soil.
+Problem #2: Clay particles are the smallest particles in the soil.
 Therefore, clay soil is incredibly dense due to the lack of space between particles.
-This prevents air flow around roots, which is a problem for many plants.
+This prevents airflow around roots, which is a problem for many plants.

-That being said, clay soil isn't all bad for gardeners.
-It's extremely nutrient dense if you can get your plants to successfully take hold.
+That being said, clay soil isn’t all bad for gardeners.
+It’s extremely nutrient-dense if you can get your plants to take hold successfully.